PRODUCT — 2017

-My design should be flexible and transition with the patient as their health degrades.
+My design should be flexible and transition with the patients as their health degrades.

 My design should provide independence to the patient.

-My design should allow the patient to access liquid while in different positions (ex. sitting up, reclining, laying down, etc).
+My design should allow the patient to access liquid while in different positions (ex. sitting up, reclining).

 My design should be easy for the caregiver (or patient) to carry from one room to another.

-Inspired by silicone baby bottles, I identified early on that silicone was a material I wanted to utilize in my design.
-I decided to use silicone because it is a malleable and flexible material which allows the user to grip it easily.
-With my material choice of exploration established, I perform form exploration through sketching and modeling.
-I focused on developing an ergonomic form that would easily rest in the hand, on a table, as well as against the body.
+I explored using silicone within my design because it is a malleable and flexible material which allows the user to grip it easily.
+I performed form exploration through sketching and modeling focusing on developing a form that would easily rest in the hand, on a table, as well as against the body.